Creative Photography Project: 9 Different Photos of the Same Object

 #4 Discover Different Backgrounds

-Usually, when people are photographing they’re completely focussed on the subject.
-Or object in this case.
-But the background is just as important.
+Usually, when people are photographing, they’re entirely focused on the subject—or object, in this case.
+However, the background is just as important.

 Backgrounds can be minimalistic or overcrowded and everything in between.
 Making sure the background is an addition to your picture is an essential step in improving them.